Progress on the 2023 Plan

 The third project, and the one which will get the most attention this spring is the planting of several hundred seedling plugs into areas of existing restoration.
 I will concentrate on the new seeding where competition will be minimal, but plan to attempt to get new plants into a total of 40-50 acres, including 20-30 acres of restored prairie seeded four years ago.
 The first step in that process is already occurring in Brookings where Dr. Lora Perkins’ project has started the seeds.
 I hope to get down there next week to see what has germinated and whether I will have enough seedlings.
 If not, there is still time to ask if her crew can start more.
 I am ready to take on more not because I am looking for more work, but because I have some help lined up.
 My prairie partner Ben’s wife, Kelli, gave up a job to take care of their new baby, but would be willing to be hired to come help on the planting project (and on gathering seed later in the summer).
 If we assume that she can plant 60 seedlings in a day, which might be optimistic because all the crouching can be hard on one’s knees and ankles, then 6-8 days of work will take care of most of the seedlings.
 If my young friend Bri can also give me some help we might get to where I only have 200-300 to put in myself, about what I did last spring.
 The task is starting to look less like a mountain to summit and more like a reasonable hill to climb.
 Once again, to go all Beatles on you, “I get by with a little help from my friends.”

-The picture above shows my task for the rest of the day, with the white bags containing various wildflower seeds.
+The picture above shows my task for the rest of the day, mixing several batches of seed with vermiculite which will then be refrigerated to overcome seed dormancy, with the white bags containing various wildflower seeds.
 It will be nice to feel that I can accomplish something today.

 admin